13 Things You Should Never Do at the Airport

 Don't expect it to be easy

 Now that the golden age of aviation has passed, we can no longer count on assigned seating, checking baggage, legroom, or free meals.
 Before you even board, you have to run the gauntlet of an overcrowded, understaffed airport.
-The glamor of flying is dead, and that can set you up for disappointment: “A tremendous amount of stress happens because we have expectations that are unrealistically high,” notes Fast Company.
+The glamor of flying is dead, and that can set you up for disappointment: "A tremendous amount of stress happens because we have expectations that are unrealistically high," notes Fast Company.
 At least you can keep from making things worse by avoiding these airport pitfalls.
+Take a look back to better times with these vintage photos of how glamorous air travel used to be.

 Don't show up late